WOTOOOOOO/FAQ-tool/README.md

 - **Analyze Regulations**: The app takes in your regulations file, splits it up logically, and uses it to answer your questions.
 - **Analyze Student Information**: The app takes your student info as a CSV file and helps you extract various kinds of information from it.
 You won't be allowed to modify the file, as that would be insecure.
 - **Analyze Calendar**: The app takes in your calendar information as a JSON file and answers questions regarding events.
-- **Date-Time Tool**: Can provide you with the current date and time—just for fun.

 ## Installation